 Though many personnel changes have taken place over the years, Cedar Hill has stayed consistent and true to their Ozark roots and the emotional brand of bluegrass music.
 Cedar Hill's music has been described as an "original, emotive brand of song and hard driving bluegrass of tradition" and "the real deal".
 The group both individually and collectively have been recipients of numerous awards and accolades over the years.
 They occasionally do a few cover songs but rarely record them, considering it important to make a contribution to the music they love.

 According to some programmers, their song, "Pearl", a personal story of a friend of Frank's, has been the most requested bluegrass song on the National XM/Sirius radio program, "Bluegrass Junction" and other stations for over 10 years.
-The current line up of musicians, Frank Ray mandolin and vocals, Jim Bunch banjo and vocals, Pete Brown fiddle and vocals, Patti LaFleur bass and vocals, and Dan Stokely guitar and vocals, is perhaps the most cohesive group Cedar Hill has ever brought together, allowing them a freedom that causes their music to flow with an ease and a joy that is clearly evident when watching their performance.
+The current line up of musicians, Frank Ray - mandolin and vocals, Bill Cross - banjo and vocals, Pete Brown - fiddle and vocals, Patti LaFleur - bass and vocals, and Dalton Harper - guitar and vocals, is perhaps the most cohesive group Cedar Hill has ever brought together, allowing them a freedom that causes their music to flow with an ease and a joy that is clearly evident when watching their performance.

 It is that same easy going, cohesiveness that also allows Frank to make use of his natural flowing Ozark humor, to the point that every now n then some folks will ask if they have any of Frank's humorous stories recorded.
 The fun and smiles this band exhibits on stage transports you to a favorite place and time as you enjoy one of the best musical entertainment experiences you're apt to find.